Freepaq/MediaManager/README.md

 # MediaManager
 ## Purpose

-Little utility to sort all Photos and videos from a origin folder to a destination folder
+Little utility to sort all Photos and videos from a origin folder to a destination folder.

-Destination folder will be organised automatically with years and inside all years folders with months
+Destination folder will be organised automatically with years and inside all years folders with months.

-Origin folder will be scanned and also the sub-folders
+Origin folder will be scanned and also the sub-folders.

+Media infos are taken from the meta data if exists otherwise the info are taken from the file attributes.

 ## Usage